jpcaparas/base-atomic-design/README.md

 Used by the Front End team at [Pixel Fusion](https://pixelfusion.co.nz), a Product Design studio based in Auckland, New Zealand.

+### Installing

+Run `npm install` to install the project.

+### Running

+Run `webpack --watch` to watch and compile the Javascript and SCSS files.
+The project uses:

+- Babel, to provide ES6 support.
+- PostCSS, to allow us to use:
+    - Autoprefixer, to take care of those pesky prefixes...which are [being phased out](https://webkit.org/blog/6131/updating-our-prefixing-policy/)!
+- Jest, to handle Unit testing of the Javascript.

 ### Browser Support

 Supported and tested in the following browsers: